TobyLobster/ManicMiner2021/README.md

 - Fast
 - Flicker free player movement
+- Fixes to cavern layouts, graphics, and colours
+- Better air bar and colours
 - Better collision detection
-- Better screen layout and colours
 - Better music
-- Fixes to cavern layouts and colours, and graphics.
+- 'GAME    OVER' added
--
+- Master compatible

 # What I did

 The first job was to gather the code into one source file as the original was split over multiple files that called each other back and forth.
-I also added a short loader program to load and copy memory around before running.
-(I wanted to keep the game running at all times because it's way too easy to introduce bugs in this process, so having a running game means I find and fix them faster).
+I also added a short loader program to load and copy memory around before execution.
+My goal throughout was to keep the game running at all times because it's way too easy to introduce bugs in this process, so having a running game means I find and fix them faster.

 I could see there wasn't much memory available so I started making various optimisations for space.
 I removed the latent copy protection code, removed the redundant delay loop, shortened the code that draw the title screen (adding a better Penrose triangle while I was there).